• Skip to primary navigation

 }

-• Each thread gets its own private copy of the hist array.
+- Each thread gets its own private copy of the

-• Threads perform the operation on their own private version of hist array
+- Threads perform the operation on their own private version of

-• At the end, we sum up all the private hist arrays to make the final hist array.
+array - At the end, we sum up all the private

 In Codee’s terminology, this is called sparse reduction.
 OpenMP version 4.5 and later supports sparse reduction with a simple syntax.
 We had to rewrite the loop so it conforms to the OpenMP canonical loop form.
 Here is the source code: